microsoft/PowerToys/README.md

 **Highlights**

 - Upgrade notes!
 A big feedback items for new versions was upgrade notes.
 We have the release notes on GitHub as well.
-- FancyZones zone limit has been increased to 128 zones.
-Before the limit was 40.
+- FancyZones zone amount limit has been increased to 128 zones.
+(Before, the limit was 40.)
 - Timezone conversion plugin for PowerToys Run!
 Thanks [@TobiasSekan](https://github.com/TobiasSekan)
 - Child and Popup window support for FancyZones.
 To enable, go to Settings->FancyZones->Windows.
 These were bugs we fixed that without realizing it was a useful feature to most.
 - Find my mouse will now activate via shaking the mouse with a settings change!